CyberSecurityUP/Thread-Impersonation-Hijacking/README.md

 6. **Thread Selection Criteria**:
    - Implement more granular criteria to select the best thread for impersonation, such as CPU usage or state.

-## **Disclaimer**
-This project is intended for **educational purposes only**.
-Unauthorized use of this technique in real-world environments may violate laws and ethical guidelines.
-Use it only in controlled environments and with explicit permission from the target system owner.

-## **License**
-MIT License.
-Use and modify the project freely, provided proper attribution is given.

-## **Acknowledgments**
-- Inspired by research on Windows Internals and advanced process manipulation.
-- Contributions from the open-source security community for guidance on safe and ethical testing practices.